 In many schools they were effectively killed off or banished to last thing on a wet Friday afternoon.
 The repeal of National Standards provides an opportunity for schools to resurrect the arts.

 The arts are vital for preparing children for the future.
 The arts by their nature foster creative ways of being.
-Risk taking, playfulness, collaboration, problem posing and problem solving are amongst the most valued attributes of employees across all industries.
+Risk taking, playfulness, collaboration, problem posing and problem solving are among the most valued attributes of employees across all industries.
 Learning how to be more creative has significant possibilities for growth across the entire economy.

 Yet the arts offer far more than the merely functional preparation for work.
 There are many studies showing that a child who enjoys an arts-rich education will learn better in other areas of school with improvements in students’ engagement and understanding within all areas of the curriculum, particularly social sciences and writing.

 The beauty created through the arts in schools is a reminder of the possibility for beauty in our lives and worlds.
-By working actively with ambiguity, and in the non-linear forms of learning that characterises the arts, young people reimagine the world as a place where they might be makers rather than consumers.
+By working actively with ambiguity, and in the non-linear forms of learning that characterise the arts, young people reimagine the world as a place where they might be makers rather than consumers.

-Of all the objectives of my government, none had a higher priority than the encouragement of the arts; the preservation and enrichment of our cultural and intellectual heritage.
+Perhaps our new government might heed Gough Whitlam’s words: “Of all the objectives of my government, none had a higher priority than the encouragement of the arts; the preservation and enrichment of our cultural and intellectual heritage.
 Indeed, I would argue that all other objectives of a Labor government – social reform, justice and equity in the provision of welfare services and educational opportunities – have as their goal the creation of a society in which the arts and the appreciation of spiritual and intellectual values can flourish.
 Our other objectives are all means to an end.
-The enjoyment of the arts is an end in itself.
+The enjoyment of the arts is an end in itself.”